-The prospective resources shown in this report have been estimated using probabilistic methods and are dependent on a petroleum discovery being made.
+The volumes shown in this report have been estimated using probabilistic methods and are dependent on a petroleum discovery being made.
 If a discovery is made and development is undertaken, the probability that the recoverable volumes will equal or exceed the unrisked estimated amounts is 90 percent for the low estimate, 50 percent for the best estimate, and 10 percent for the high estimate.
-As requested, low estimate and high estimate prospective resources have not been included in this report.
-A summary table of undiscovered in-place volumes and unrisked and risked gross (100 percent) prospective gas resources by location and target are shown in Figure 13.
+As requested, low estimate and high estimate volumes have not been included in this report.

+A summary table of undiscovered in-place oil volumes and unrisked and risked prospective oil resources by location are shown in Figure 11.
 For the purposes of this report, the volumes and parameters associated with the best estimate scenario of prospective resources are referred to as 2U.
-The 2U prospective resources have been aggregated beyond the prospect level by arithmetic summation; therefore, these totals do not include the portfolio effect that might result from statistical aggregation.
+The 2U volumes have been aggregated beyond the prospect and lead levels by arithmetic summation; therefore, these totals do not include the portfolio effect that might result from statistical aggregation.
 Statistical principles indicate that the arithmetic sums of multiple estimates may be misleading as to the volumes that may actually be recovered.